TL;DR – Control and Data Frames in 802.11 Wi-Fi

-In our previous post, we started exploring wireless packets by introducing MAC frames and Management Frames.
-In this article, we’ll dive deeper into Control and Data frames, essential components in 802.11 Wi-Fi networks.
+In Part 1 of our Wireless Packets series, we introduced MAC frames and Management Frames.
+In this article, we’ll dive deeper into Control and Data frames — essential components in 802.11 Wi-Fi networks.

 What Are Control Frames?